dreamcatcher-tech/network/Inbox/2023-09-11 1032 blockchain statecharts.md

 So if there were always two base views: a statechart governing the app, and a commandline interface, then anything that gets made on top can be assured to be operating correctly.

 Plus integrators can understand how our system works better.

+Can be used to get the blockchain into difficult to reach states, as the prep is much simpler to do.